Guillaume-Helbecque/test-issue-templates/.github/ISSUE_TEMPLATE/02-performance_issue.md

 // Otherwise, you can attach it as a file or provide a URL to it.
 // To the extent possible, providing simplified programs demonstrating the
 // problem will be appreciated.
-// You can also replace this section with "Associated Future Test(s)" below.
 ```

 **Compile command:**